pyro-kinetics/pyrokinetics/docs/howtos/syn_hkdbs.rst

 6. Generate synthetic spectra and make plots.
 See functions get_syn_fspec, plot_syn

+1.
+--

-1. We first point is to provide input data from the specific diagnostic (high-k, DBS for now).
+The first point is to provide input data from the specific diagnostic (high-k, DBS for now).
 See example_syn_hk_dbs.py as reference.
 Here we have defined the necessary inputs for the synthetic diagnostic.

 .. code:: python